Courtship and Mating Within Evolutionary Game

 Gazelles, Gazella sp., employ a unique defensive tactic in an effort to deter predators and demonstrate mating potential.
 Stotting is a behaviour that involves a gazelle jogging and jumping in a vertical direction when approached by predators (Fig. 4) (Nur & Hasson, 1984).
 Instead of immediately fleeing the scene, the gazelle engages in an ostentatious display in the face of danger.
 This expels valuable time and energy without distancing itself from the nearby predators (Nur & Hasson, 1984).
 However, this behaviour alerts predators of the gazelle’s overall fitness.
 Rather than running immediately, this intends to prevent a predator-prey chase from ever occurring (Bullock, 1999).
 In the face of the gazelle’s flaunting behaviour, a predator may decide that it is unable to catch its prey and abandon a pursuit.
 This proves beneficial to the gazelle and illustrates the handicap principle at play.

-Figure 4: A gazelle stotting.
+Fig. 4.
+A gazelle stotting.
 Source: Adapted from (Martin, 2020)

 It is important to discern the benefit is multilayered.
 In one aspect, by investing a small amount of energy upfront, the gazelle may prevent an exhaustive chase.
 In another, the efforts of the gazelle, if successful, demonstrate its fitness to potential mates (Caro, 1986).
-The process is entirely based on the perception of health in nature.
+The process is entirely based on the of health in nature.
 Predators are quite selective with their prey, generally going after the weakest animal, as it is the easiest catch.
 A feeble gazelle will thereby engage in a diminished stot in comparison to a strong counterpart.
 The likelihood of the feeble gazelle showing prey weakness is much higher than the strong gazelle.
 Coincidently, the feeble gazelle may be forced to deal with its predators, while the strong gazelle avoids them altogether.

 The Benefits and Pitfalls of Deer Antlers